 About UCBHSSP's TRG

 Over the last decade, the TRG has developed and innovated on a number of discipline-specific reading and writing strategies, which have been shared through UCBHSSP programming and the self-published handbook Access for All Learners.
-Since 2013, the TRG has focused on developing learning strategies, informed by the work of Peter Seixas, to explicitly teach historical thinking to students.
-Next year's TRG will classroom test strategies, protocols, and procedures for fostering controversial issues in H-SS classrooms.
-This work has been informed by the research on conflict dialogue and, in particular, Diana Hess.
+In the last few years, the TRG has explored historical thinking, informed by the work of Peter Seixas; civic discourse and fostering controversial conversations in classrooms informed, in particular, by the research of Diana Hess; and Ethnic Studies pedagogy and justice-oriented history instruction informed by the scholarship of Allyson Tintiangco-Cubales and Chris Martell, to name a few.
+This year's cohort will work on refining and fully integrating into instruction strategies developed in the Integrated Action Civics Project.

 Apply to Participate